 All of these Courts are controlled by the same laws and rules as contained in the Surrogate's Court Procedure Act and Estates, Powers and Trusts Law.
 Sometimes, each individual Court may have slightly different procedural rules regarding the filing of documents and Court calendars and procedure.
-An experienced New York probate attorney can usually assist with determining the appropriate rules.
+An experienced estate settling attorney in New York City can usually assist with determining the appropriate rules.

 I have many years of experience representing clients with estate settling.
 I have represented executors and administrators and am very familiar with the Surrogate's Court procedures required in estate settlement.
 I work closely with my clients in all aspects of estate settlement to make the process as efficient as possible.
 I have helped many clients with probate and administration matters throughout New York.